hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-contains: Checks if a list contains a specific value
+`contains`: Checks if a list contains a specific value